 Corruption occurs when your data has become damaged.
 This normally happens because of environmental influences outside of the software itself.
 For example, computer crashes, power failure, interference from other software or hardware or network problems.
 To check for corruption, run the Check Data option.

-NOTE: If you need to close the software in an unusual way such as ending it through Task Manager you should always check your data when you open the software again.
+NOTE: If you need to close the software through Task Manager, check your data when you open the software again.

 How does this affect my data?

 Since corruption indicates damaged or even missing information, you must resolve it as quickly as possible.
-If you restore a backup taken prior to the corruption occurring you must re-enter all the transactions you processed since you took it.
+If you restore a backup taken before the corruption occurring, you must re-enter all the transactions you processed since you took it.

 Identify and minimise the risk of corruption

-Corruption is most easily identified when the Check Data routine returns a list of errors.
-Running this routine on a regular basis is a vital step in ensuring the integrity of your data.
+The Check Data routine identifies corruption when it returns a list of errors.
+Running this routine regularly is a vital step in ensuring the integrity of your data.

 - When selecting drop-down lists, are the lists blank or do they freeze?

-- Do any of the software windows show strange or random characters?
+- Do any of the software windows show random characters?

-- Are recently posted transactions or new records missing from your data?
+- Are transactions or records missing from your data?

-If you have errors, you should resolve this immediately.
+If you have errors, you need to resolve this immediately.
 Refer to the article A - Z index of Check Data errors, warning and comments.

-With Sage 50 Accounts v26 and above, you can automate your backups and in Sage 50 Accounts v28 and above you can automate the Check Data.
+With Sage 50 Accounts v26 and above, you can automate your backups, in v28 and above you can automate Check Data too.

 Alternatively, you can take a manual backup.

-If you get errors in your data, the first thing you should consider is to restore a backup, as this involves less downtime than sending your data to Sage to be repaired.
-For example, if you back up on a daily basis, you can restore to the previous day and you would only lose one day's data at the most.
+If you have errors in your data, consider restoring a backup.
+This involves less downtime than sending your data to Sage for repair.
+For example, if you back up daily, you can restore to the previous day and you would only lose one day's data.

-If you are using third party software with your Sage Accounts program, you must contact the third party software provider to confirm that it is fully compatible and tested with your version of Sage Accounts.
-If it is confirmed as compatible and tested, we recommend that you take a backup and check your data prior to posting anything from your third party software.
-You should then check your data again after posting to make sure that this hasn't caused any errors.
+If you use third-party software with your program, contact the provider to confirm it’s fully compatible and tested with your version of Sage Accounts.
+If it is, we recommend that you take a backup and check your data before posting from your third-party software.
+Then check your data again after posting to make sure that this hasn't caused errors.

-If you use a network version of Sage 50 Accounts, or you use Remote Data Access, ensure that you complete this routine on each computer that has Sage 50 Accounts installed.
-It's important that each computer running Sage 50 Accounts has exactly the same version of the software installed.
-Check your version number in Help > About.
+If you use a network version of Sage Accounts, or you use Remote Data Access, complete this on each computer that has Sage Accounts installed.
+It's important that each computer running Sage Accounts has the same version of the software installed.
+Check your version number in Help, then About.

-To see a list of all version numbers and updates required, please refer to www.sage.co.uk/accountsupdates
+To see a list of all version numbers and updates required, visit www.sage.co.uk/au.

-If your computer doesn't meet the recommended requirements for your Sage software this can cause issues with performance and ultimately could cause data corruption.
-To check the recommended specifications, please refer to this article .
+If your computer doesn't meet the recommended requirements for your Sage software, this can cause data corruption.
+To check the recommended specifications, refer to our system requirements article.

-You should also ensure that no other software interferes with your Sage software.
-For example, your antivirus software may check your Sage data files and therefore may affect the performance.
+Also ensure that no other software interferes with your Sage software.
+For example, your antivirus software can check your Sage data files and can affect the performance.
 For more information about how to avoid conflicts with your antivirus software.

 Fixing corruption